 - Acquire and disseminate information

 Each of these processes are horizontal.
-Their performance is impacted by every functional organization and as a result, they are difficult to effectively manage.
+Their performance is impacted by every functional organization and as a result, they are difficult to effectively measure and manage.
 For example, “Acquire and support employees” is typically considered the responsibility of the HR function.
 But, as we all know supporting employees is the job of every manager throughout the organization.
 Doing this well has a significant impact on performance.
 Too obvious?
 Let’s talk about “Manage the supply chain”.
-It is the largest consumer of working capital and has a huge impact on profitability and cash flow.
-The supply chain is impacted by the forecast (Sales), design requirements (Engineering), skill levels (HR and Management), supplier performance (Purchasing), supplier quality (QC), scheduling (Manufacturing), inventory control (Manufacturing), etc. Ask yourself if your company has set performance targets for cash flow, working capital and profitability for every organization that impacts the supply chain.
+It is the largest consumer of working capital and has a huge impact on profitability, cash flow and the customer’s view of your business.
+The supply chain is impacted by the forecast (Sales), design requirements (Engineering), skill levels (HR and Management), supplier performance (Purchasing), supplier quality (QC), scheduling (Manufacturing or Operations for services businesses), inventory control (Operations), etc. Ask yourself if your company has set performance targets for cash flow, working capital and profitability for every organization that impacts the supply chain.
 Most don’t do that and as a result struggle to optimize the supply chain.

 O.K., One more example….

 Group50 added a Digital and Information Technology Practice because “acquiring and disseminating information” is a cornerstone process why .
 Many middle market companies have an IT infrastructure that is a patchwork quilt of systems that have been bolted together and as a result don’t have the best possible solution for their business or the needs of their customers who want to do business with your company anyway, anytime and anywhere they want.
 Making sure the acquisition and dissemination of information is as effective as possible will have a large impact on the effectiveness everything process in your business and it needs to be scalable, adaptive and integrated.